Force Quit

 Kimme Utsi

-Kimme Utsi-1 year ago
+Kimme Utsi-2 years ago

 Works great on my Linux Mint 20.3 EDGE installation with the btrfs filesystem with Timeshift integration and the settings, "noatime,space_cache,compress=zstd,ssd,discard=async,subvol=@ 0 1" on my / and "noatime,space_cache,compress=zstd,ssd,discard=async,subvol=@home 0 2" on my /home with the excellent btrfs and timeshift installation on my SSD.